Enlight Renewable Energy: Israel

 In January 2011 Enlight won a state tender to install photovoltaic panels above the roofs of buildings on Israeli military bases.

 In August 2011 Enlight entered into agreements with six communities in the Golan Heights to construct wind turbines on their land, subject to regulatory approval and clearance from Israel's Ministry of Defense.

 Enlight led the development of the Halutziot project, one of Israel's largest solar energy undertakings, in the western Negev.
 At a capacity of 55 MW and an area of 0.8 km2, Halutziot was the largest solar power station in Israel upon its completion in 2015.
 The projected cost of the Halutziot project is ₪520 million, and the gross income over a period of twenty years based on a rate of ₪0.62 per kilowatt hour is estimated at ₪1.4 billion.

 In June 2018, Enlight received permission to build Israel's largest wind power station, to be completed in 2020–2021.
 The plant, located in the Valley of Tears, will generate 96–99 MW of electricity.
+However, due to various factors, the project achieved full commercial operation in the end of the third quarter of 2023.